ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-mgmt.md

 When you deploy vCenter Server, you can select the size of the appliance.

-Public Gateway attached to the management subnet can be used to download updates for vCenter Server and ESXi hosts.
+Public Gateway attached to the management subnet can be used to download updates for vCenter Server and VMware ESXi™ hosts.

 ### vCenter Server cluster specification
 {: #vpc-ryo-infrastructuremgmt-vcenter-cluster}